stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 But one of the advantages of using a programming language is that you have a record of everything you have done to the data.
 Other people can re-use and check this.

 A **script** is just a list of commands.
-They're usually written in a text file with the file extension '.R`.
+They're usually written in a text file with the file extension '.R'.

 You can run individual lines from a script, chunks of it, or the whole thing.
 Select the code you want to run and press Ctrl + Enter.
 Commands are executed sequentially from top to bottom.